julian-zucker/katacoda-scenarios/python-skills-challenge-write-a-function-and-implement-a-method/step2.md

     return results
 ```

 I filled in most of the function, but it's up to you to figure out what this code should do if `next` is either in or not in the transitions dictionary!
+Open `step2.py` and make that change.